On this page:

 It’s well worth the investment because tax can be complicated.

 We find that the most common answer to questions on tax is, “It depends”, which reflects the detailed rules of the Australian tax system.
 Tax agents navigate this maze on your behalf, taking the worry out of tax time.

 Using a tax agent provides peace of mind, access to professional tax advice, extended time to lodge your return and makes it easier to do your taxes.
 They can also advise you on the tax consequences of your future activities and help you establish good record-keeping practices to maximise your claims.
-The cost of going to a tax agent is also tax-deductible.

 Check that your tax agent is registered with the Tax Practitioners Board.